heryfitiavana22/html-ussd/docs/tags/input-tag.md

 > [!IMPORTANT]
 >
 > - The `name` attribute in the `<input>` corresponds to the key in the query string or request body.
+> - If the `type` is set to `number`, entering a non-numeric value will cause an error.

 ## Example